Shortcuts

 Real estate network Orpi reported that sales were down 17% in the first 3 months of 2022 compared to the same period in 2021.
 Guillaume Martinaud, president of the Orpi network, told BFM at the end of February 2023: “The party’s over.
 We are seeing a rebalancing.
 We feel it very clearly in our agencies – there are no longer queues.
 I think what’s happening now is healthy,” he said of the drop in prices after two years of being “way too high.”

-The property market is slowly beginning to recalibrate after being heavily impacted in 2020 and 2021 by Covid-19, which led to a record number of sales of houses.
-Sold prices are predicted to swing downward and continue to be a buyer’s market for the next decade or more due to factors described in this guide.
+The property market is slowly beginning to recalibrate after being heavily impacted from 2020 to 2022, by Covid-19, which led to a record number of sales of houses, and record-high prices.
+Sold prices have already started to swing downward and continue to be a buyer’s market for the next decade or more due to factors described in this guide.
 That’s especially true for rural villas along the French Riviera.

-For the first time since Covid-19, the Bien’ici property site has noted a sharp 12% increase in supply and, at the same time, a sharp drop in demand, with searches for houses dropping 30% in the second half of 2022.
-Meanwhile, property ads are now staying online for 50% longer.
+For the first time since Covid-19, the Bien’ici property site noted a sharp 12% increase in supply and, at the same time, a sharp drop in demand, with searches for houses dropping 30% in the second half of 2022.
+Meanwhile, property ads were already staying online for 50% longer, by the end of 2022.

 What Industry Reps Are Saying